-If the amount on line 5 is a negative number, enter that

-amount as a subtraction from income on line D30.
+If the amount on line 5 of your Arizona Form 141AZ, Schedule K-1(NR), is a negative number, enter that amount as a subtraction from income on line D30.

 B. Agricultural Water Conservation System Credit

 If you take this credit (Form 312), you cannot deduct any expenses for which you claim the credit.
 If you take this credit, enter the amount of such expenses that you deducted on your federal return.